-Support for computers, network, phones, and software is provided district-wide to faculty, staff, and administrators at all sites through a centralized help desk and work order system managed by the IT services department (III.C.1.10).
-The support is available via telephone, email and the work order system on the myHancock portal.
-The helpdesk has a 24/7 emergency line for assistance during off hour.
-The response time for the general computer services helpdesk cases have remain fairly consistent between 5 and 6 days for the past several years.
-One additional technician was hired in 2012 to support the VoIP phone system and computer services cases.
-Although the first tablet computers were purchased by AHC in 2012, the popularity of tablets grew significantly in 2015.
-The increased number of devices has had some affected on the support response times, but not significantly.
-Problems resolved by the helpdesk technician directly are not tracked in the system.
+Support for computers, network, phones, and software is provided district-wide to faculty, staff, and administrators at all sites through a centralized Helpdesk and work order system managed by the Information Technology Services Department (III.C.4-10).
+The support is available via telephone, email, and the work order system on the myHancock portal.
+The Helpdesk has a 24/7 emergency line for assistance during off hours.
+The response time for the general computer services Helpdesk cases have remain fairly consistent between five and six days for the past several years.
+One additional technician was hired in 2012 to support the VoIP phone system and computer services cases to bring the total technicians and Helpdesk support to five employees.
+Although the first tablet computers were purchased by the college in 2012, the popularity of tablets grew significantly in 2015.
+The increased number of devices has had some effect on the support response times.
+Problems resolved by the Helpdesk technician directly are not tracked in the system.

-Support for data projectors and smart podiums are provided at all sites by the multimedia services group.
-Support for the library catalog, tutorial scheduling system, library web page, and video streaming is provided by the academic resources specialist.
-This support is part of the academic learning resources department.
+Support for data projectors and smart podiums are provided at all sites by the Multimedia Services group.
+Support for the library catalog, tutorial scheduling system, library webpage, and video streaming is provided by the Academic Resources specialist.
+This support is part of the Academic Learning Resources Department (III.C.4-29).